Interview with Isabell from the European Ballroom Scene

 MAS at Venopi

-I heard about Voguing but wasn't aware of how significantly it helps the LGBTQIA+ community.
-I naively thought it was a dance expression, inspired by the LGBTQIA+ community and made famous by Madonna.
-Curious to understand more bout it, I talked with Isabell, who has been part of the Voguing community and used to belong to the House of Revlon.
+Recently, I learned about Voguing and its significant impact on the LGBTQIA+ community.
+I used to think it was just a dance expression, popularized by Madonna, but I discovered it means so much more.
+To learn more about it, I had a wonderful conversation with Isabell, who has been part of the Voguing community and belonged to the House of Revlon.

 Meet Isabell!

-Isabell has been part of the Voguing community since 2015 and used to belong to the House of Revlon.
-Let's get this started!
+Isabell has been an integral part of the Voguing community since 2015 and has an impressive background, having been a member of the renowned House of Revlon.
+Get ready for an enlightening and inspiring conversation!
+Let's dive right in!

 Isabell Revlon